-- A. This section of the specifications includes the furnishing, installation, and connection of the fire alarm equipment to form a fully functional extension to an existing fire alarm system completely coordinated system ready for operation.
-It shall include, but not be limited to, alarm initiating devices, alarm notification appliances, strobe booster panels, fire safety control devices, annunciators, power supplies, and wiring as shown on the drawings and specified.
-The fire alarm system shall not be combined with other systems such as building automation, energy management, security, etc. The system in this project shall be an extension of the existing building system and shall have full native compatibility with the existing system. - B. Fire alarm systems shall comply with requirements of the most recent VA FIRE PROTECTION DESIGN MANUAL and NFPA 72 unless variations to NFPA 72 are specifically identified within these contract documents by the following notation: "variation".
+- A. This section of the specifications includes the modification, extension and expansion of an existing fire alarm system and equipment to form a complete coordinated system modification ready for operation.
+It shall include, but not be limited to, alarm initiating devices, alarm notification appliances, fire safety control devices, annunciators, power supplies, and wiring as shown on the drawings and specified.
+The fire alarm system shall not be combined with other systems such as building automation, energy management, security, etc. - B. Fire alarm systems shall comply with requirements of the most recent VA FIRE PROTECTION DESIGN MANUAL and NFPA 72 unless variations to NFPA 72 are specifically identified within these contract documents by the following notation: "variation".
 The design, system layout, document submittal preparation, and supervision of installation and testing shall be provided by a technician that is certified NICET level III or a registered fire protection engineer.
 The NICET certified technician shall be on site for the supervision and testing of the system.
 Factory engineers from the equipment manufacturer, thoroughly familiar and knowledgeable with all equipment utilized, shall provide additional technical support at the site as required by the COR or his authorized representative.
 Installers shall have a minimum of 2 years experience installing fire alarm systems.